 Are you struggling to get your theater project, web series, or film off the ground?
-Raising money is one of the most challenging aspects of any production, whether it’s a one-off fringe performance or multi-million dollar film shoot.
-Here are six great ways to raise funds for projects, now let your creativity shine through.
+Raising money is one of the most challenging aspects of any production, whether it’s a one-off fringe performance, an indie movie, or a multi-million dollar film shoot.
+Here are six great ways to raise money for projects, now let your creativity shine through.

 Websites like Kickstarter and Indiegogo have helped fund hundreds of thousands of projects and have had a huge impact on entrepreneurs and artists alike.
 Dozens of crowdsourcing sites exist to help launch your projects, and they all follow the same basic model: Donors can browse the site and pledge any amount, often in exchange for some sort of perk or gift.

 The success of this method depends on the power of social media; with the opportunity to reach thousands of friends with one Facebook post, it can be easier to get $10 from 200 people than $2,000 from one.
 Though Kickstarter and Indiegogo lead the field in crowdfunding independent projects, other sites to consider include Seed&Spark, which allows filmmakers to create a wedding registry-style wish list for equipment and other needs, Slated, which connects a global network of investors, filmmakers, and industry pros, and Patreon, which sets up per-episode giving for continuous projects like podcasts and Web series.

 - Pros: Crowdfunding is popular for a reason!
 It’s an easy way to harness your network and get the word out about new projects.

 - Cons: Most crowdfunding campaigns depend on family, friends, and other connections for the majority of donations and require a lot of pushing on social media.
 And remember that the hosting website will take some money off the top to pay for their services—generally 2-9 percent of all donations.